-Banana Cake is full of banana flavor with fresh blueberries between the cake layers.
-The banana cake is moist with a slightly dense crumb and oh so delicious.
+Banana Layer Cake is full of banana flavor layered with fresh blueberries between the cake layers.
+The cake is moist with a slightly dense crumb and oh so delicious.
 It is then frosted with a delicious and creamy Lemon Cream Cheese Frosting full of fresh lemon juice and citrus zest.
 The finishing touch is more fresh blueberries to decorate the top and edges of the cake!

-This banana cake is a perfect birthday cake or just any day dessert.
+This banana layer cake is a perfect birthday cake or just any day dessert.
 I like to serve it in the spring, which is why I happened to make it for my mom’s birthday, which is also in the spring!
 The citrus flavor in the frosting compliments the banana cake, making it a great pairing.

 Banana Cake for Mom’s Birthday